goldenratio/xbmc-web-remote/README.md

 **Compile Opera 11-12 extension**

-1. Run ant target "package_opera_legacy".
+1. Run ant target "package_opera-legacy_extension".
 2. Build files will be generated in target folder.
 3. oex file in target folder, is used for distribution.
 4. `target/opera_legacy_extension/xbmc_remote` can loaded directly to Opera.
 Just drag and drop `config.xml` to Opera.

+**Compile Opera 15+ extension**

+1. Run ant target "package_opera-next_extension".
+2. Build files will be generated in target folder.
+3. zip file in target folder, is used for distribution.
+4. `target/opera_next_extension/xbmc_remote` can loaded directly to Opera as unpacked extension in Developer mode.

 **Compile Ubuntu Click App**

-1. Run ant target "package_ubuntu_click_app".
+1. Run ant target "package_ubuntu-click_app".
 2. Build files will be generated in target folder.
 3. *.click file in "target/ubuntuapp" folder is used for distribution